 Small business loans are commonplace, and you’ll find options available at many banks.
 You’ll likely be paying the loan back in monthly installments, by direct debit, to keep it manageable.

 The government offer unsecured personal loans to new businesses, ranging from £500 to £25,000.
 They charge a fixed interest rate of 6% and can be paid back over 1 to 5 years.
-These loans come with a lot of additional support and guidance, including 12 months of free mentoring – see the official website for more information.
+These loans come with a lot of additional support and guidance, including 12 months of free mentoring – see the Start Up Loan website for more information.